AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

-# Biometric-security-project-CYB-302
+# 🔐 Biometric Authentication System

 A simple biometric authentication system that:
-Uses a biometric dataset (Face or Fingerprint), Cleans and processes images, Extracts features from images, Compares people for matching, Tests different security thresholds , Calculates accuracy metrics,Tries multimodal authentication (optional enhancement) and Protects biometric data
+Uses a biometric dataset (Face or Fingerprint), Cleans and processes images, Extracts features from images, Compares people for matching, Tests different security thresholds , Calculates accuracy metrics,Tries multimodal authentication (optional enhancement) and Protects biometric data .it  uses facial recognition to verify and identify individuals.
+Built as a group project using the ORL Face Database,

-# 🔐 Biometric Authentication System

-A Python-based biometric authentication system that uses facial recognition to verify and identify individuals.
-Built as a group project using the ORL Face Database, this system covers the full biometric pipeline — from data capture and preprocessing to feature extraction, matching, threshold testing, and security.

----

 ## Overview
  Overview